-It is agreed that these changes will be in effect for fall 2010 through spring 2015.
-The parties agree that the operation of the TeP committee (Sections I.B.4a-d) will be revisited in 2010-2011.
-It does not supercede any newly negotiated CBA language for which there should be agreement.
+Faculty members employed or who declare their intention to apply for tenure after the effective date of this policy will be subject to the policies and procedures set forth in this document.
+It is agreed that this policy will be in effect for fall 2011 through spring 2015.
+It does not supersede any newly negotiated CBA language for which there should be agreement.
+All CBA references in this policy refer to the 2007-2011 CBA.
 Additional review may be necessitated by changes in the CBA or mutual agreement of the parties.